 How to swim safely in open water

-If you are thinking of swimming in open water, head to the Open Water Swimming Society website for advice and to find organised swims.
+If you are thinking of swimming in open water, check out my outdoor swimming tips including how, why and what equipment you need.
+You can also head to the Open Water Swimming Society website for advice and to find organised swims.
 They have a great blog and can advise the best places to swim and how to do so safely.
 It’s particularly important never to swim alone, and only swim in water you know to be safe.
 For recommendations of where to swim, head to the Wild Swim map of the UK.
 I have also written a blog post with advice on open water swimming in the UK.